C-Adam/Coding-Notes/JavaScript/Note.md

 //We also cannot use the "call" method above because adding the call method runs the function which causes an error since the function provided is supposed to be a callback

 //-----------------------------Partial Application---------------------------
 //Initial Function
 const addTax = (rate, value) => value + value * rate;
 console.log(addTax(0.1, 200));

-//Function with same functionality as the one above however the rate is constant so instead of constantly passing in the same argument each time, we create a new function with the bind method. const addVAT = addTax.bind(null, [0.23]);
+/*Function with same functionality as the one above however the rate is constant.
+Instead of constantly passing in the same argument each time, we create a new function with the bind method.
-//Instead of typing out a new function and pre-setting the rate parameter, we can use the bind method, provide null as the "this" keyword, then provide the  default arguments.
+Provide null as the "this" keyword, then provide the constant/default arguments.*/ const addVAT = addTax.bind(null, [0.23]);
 console.log(addVAT(100));
 ```